-Transforming Church Together is Christ-centred, founded on the Anglican Marks of Mission, the wonderful work and witness of church communities across our Diocese, and the need to make changes to ensure we have a thriving church for years and years to come.
+- 27. Transforming Church Together is Christ-centred, founded on the Anglican Marks of Mission, the wonderful work and witness of church communities across our Diocese, and the need to make changes to ensure we have a thriving church for years and years to come.
 It envisages a more proactive approach to our work, and a brave excursion into new forms of partnership and income generation.
-And as we do this, we want to be known for living out our values, even when that is tough and challenging.

-The strategy started with a wide conversation with our communities and others, and will only conclude successfully with the continued prayers and active support of the same communities.
-We know that success will only be possible through the power of the Holy Spirit, and the energy of our ministers, parishioners, and partners on the ground.
-The Diocesan Leadership and Support Staff will do everything possible to make this possible.
-The Diocese has so much goodness to build upon, things we need to change, an exciting vision that we are called to, and the joy and challenge of working together to sustain and grow our church in our communities.
+And as we do this, we want to be known for living out our values, even when that is tough and challenging. - 28.
+The strategy started with a wide conversation with our communities and others and will only conclude successfully with the continued prayers and active support of the same communities.
+We know that success will only be possible through the power of the Holy Spirit, and the energy of our ministers, parishioners and partners on the ground.
+The Diocesan Leadership and Support Staff will do all we can to support you in this.
+We have so much good to build upon, things we need to change, an exciting vision that we are called to, and the joy and challenge of working together to sustain and grow our church in our communities.
 May God be with us as we embark on this truly exciting phase of our diocesan life.